Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 Rest: A period of inactivity, solitude, calmness or tranquillity, which can include a child in a state of sleep.

-SIDS (sudden infant death syndrome): The sudden and unexpected death of an infant under one year of age with an onset of a fatal episode occurring during sleep and that remains unexplained after a thorough investigation, including performance of a complete autopsy and review of the circumstances of death and the clinical history.
+SIDS (Sudden Infant Death Syndrome): The sudden and unexpected death of an infant under one year of age with an onset of a fatal episode occurring during sleep and that remains unexplained after a thorough investigation.
+This includes a complete autopsy and review of the circumstances of death and the clinical history.

 5. Authorisations and review